Last fact-checked: 13 September 2020

 Undergoing a gastric bypass is no small procedure, and is one that definitely requires follow-up care.
 Some patients are required to regularly consult a specialist or a physiologist/mental healthcare professional after their surgery.

-If you are considering having this procedure overseas, you might be deterred after calculating the potential travelling expenses.
-However, for people residing within the United States and Canada, traveling to Mexico City can be even cheaper than traveling within their respective regions.
-Thus, Mexico’s proximity to the two countries means that people can easily fly between them for the procedure and subsequent follow-up meetings with the doctors, although there may be other things you have to consider, such as whether you are fit for air travel.
+If you are considering having this procedure overseas, you might be deterred after calculating the potential traveling expenses.
+However, for people residing within the United States and Canada, traveling to Mexico City can be less expensive than traveling within their respective regions.
+Thus, Mexico’s proximity to the two countries means that people can easily fly or drive for the procedure and subsequent follow-up meetings with the doctors although if flying you may need to first determine whether you are fit for air travel.

 Generally, Mexico City offers excellent quality facilities and surgeons who are well-qualified to offer this procedure.
-As obesity is becoming a common problem there are a number of specialist weight loss surgery clinics throughout Mexico, with surgeons that are discrete, know their stuff and are committed to staying on top of their game with affiliations to professional international groups such as the International Federation of Surgery for Obesity.
+As obesity is becoming an increasingly common problem, we are seeing the rise of specialist weight loss surgery clinics throughout Mexico, with surgeons who are discrete, well-established and committed to staying on top of their game with affiliations to professional international groups such as the International Federation of Surgery for Obesity.

-It is very natural for patients to be concerned about the standards when going abroad which is why Medical Departures do our own screening checks to verify credentials, including professional memberships and qualifications, as well as legal/criminal record searches.
+It is natural for patients to be concerned about the standards when traveling abroad, which is why Medical Departures conducts our own screening checks to verify credentials, including professional memberships and qualifications, as well as legal/criminal record searches.
 We also publish real patient reviews and do our own onsite visits.
-If we aren’t happy about anything, we simply don’t list.
+If we aren’t happy about a clinic or its practitioners, we don’t list.

 During the surgery, the top part of the stomach is separated from the rest, thereby creating a tiny pouch.
 The small intestine is also divided, with its lower end being joined to the small pouch that has just been created.
 This results in less absorption of food materials due to a decreased surface area.

-The upper part of the small intestine is then connected downwards to itself, allowing for the digestive juices to mix into the food and aid digestion.
+The upper part of the small intestine is then connected downward to itself, allowing for the digestive juices to mix into the food and aid digestion.

 Read more in detail about what a gastric bypass involves here.

 After the surgery, patients may experience stomach ache, which can be controlled with painkillers, and soreness at the point(s) of incision.
-Since food passes quickly through the digestive system without much absorption, patients may also go through problems such as shakiness, nausea, and diarrhoea.
+Since food passes quickly through the digestive system without much absorption, patients may initially experience issues such as shakiness, nausea, and diarrhea.

-After surgery patients will not be allowed to eat for a few days, to give the digestive system time to heal, and then foods will be introduced slowly, starting on liquids, then liquidized food before progressing to solids.
-Gentle physical exercise is encouraged.
+After surgery patients will not be allowed to eat for a few days, to give the digestive system time to heal.
+Then foods will be introduced slowly, starting with liquids, then liquidized food before progressing to solids.
+Gentle physical exercise is encouraged during this period.

 If all these precautions and any other additional advice from the doctors is followed properly, the patient may expect to resume his or her normal life after around a month or slightly longer.